1) Coffee Filter Wreaths

-7) Hoop wreath.
 A fun new spin on classic wreaths is the hoop wreath.
-Use an embroidery hoop instead of a wreath form with any of the above ideas for a modern look.
+Use an embroidery hoop like this instead of a wreath form with any of the above ideas for a modern look.
 You can leave the hoop untreated, or paint it.

-8) Greenery Wreath.
 Greenery is another trending design accent.
-It adds a fresh look that works all year long, unlike some florals.
+It adds a fresh look that works all year long, unlike some of the floral ones.
 Farmhouse style is abundant with greenery and adding a few wreaths with greenery will make your area feel so homey.

 Coasters & Trays

-10) Scrabble tile coasters.
 Whenever you go thrifting, keep an eye out for old Scrabble games—the letters are so useful!
 Here’s an easy DIY coaster idea using them—lay out a grid of four by four tiles in the words of your choice (“beer”, “cats”, “love”, etc—just try to stick with a common theme).
-Glue the tiles onto a thin piece of corkboard, then seal it with a clear sealer.
+Glue the tiles onto a thin piece of cork-board, then seal it with a clear sealer.
 If you aren’t a thrifter, just order a Scrabble game here instead.

-12) Mason jar lid coaster.
-Take a mason jar lid (you can buy them separately from the jars!) and turn it upside.
+Take a mason jar lid (you can buy them separately from the jars right here!) and turn it upside.
 Line the inside with felt or some fun patterned fabric and voila!
 A cute, easy coaster that will keep any condensation trapped and off the furniture!
 Plus, anything with mason jars are totally fun for farmhouse crafts!

-13) DIY oversized serving tray by www.runtoradiance.com.
-This tray is super easy to make—grab a pre-cut round piece of wood, paint it and add hardware.
+I love this DIY oversized serving tray by www.runtoradiance.com.
+It’s super easy to make—grab a pre-cut round piece of wood, paint it and add hardware like this.
 This would be such a great cheese board!

-14) Chalkboard tray.
-Take an old picture frame, spraypaint the glass front with chalkboard paint and add some handles—this would be great for cocktails or snacks—or even children!
+Take an old picture frame, spray paint the glass front with chalkboard paint and add some handles—this would be great for cocktails or snacks—or even children!

-15) Felt ball coaster.
 This is a really rustic craft that only requires a few supplies—needle, thread and felt balls.
-You can make your own felt balls, but I always find it’s easier just to buy them!
+You can make your own felt balls, but I always find it’s easier just to buy them here!
 Simply string all the felt balls on your thread, then stitch them together in a tight circular pattern.

-17) DIY painted pine coasters from annsentitledlife.com.
-This particular tutorial shows you how to create painted moose coasters, but you can use their process and create any animal (or shape, letter, etc) of your choosing.
+The DIY painted pine coasterstutorial from annsentitledlife.com shows you how to create painted moose coasters, but you can use their process and create any animal (or shape, letter, etc) of your choosing.
 Simply slice off some pine then paint and seal it.